webdriverio/webdriverio/website/docs/BestPractices.md

 ## Don't overuse commands and assertions

-When using expect.toBeDisplayed you implicitly also with for the element to exist.
+When using expect.toBeDisplayed you implicitly also wait for the element to exist.
+There isn't a need to use the waitForXXX commands when you already have an assertion doing the same thing.

 ```js
 // 👎